vuejs/v2.vuejs.org/source/api/global-api.md

 - **plugin** `Object` or `Function`
 - **args...** *optional*

 Mount a Vue.js plugin.
 If the plugin is an Object, it must have an `install` method.
 If it is a function itself, it will be treated as the install method.
 The install method will be called with Vue as the argument.
-For more details, see [Plugins](/guide/plugin.html).
+For more details, see [Plugins](/guide/extending.html#Extend_with_Plugins).

+### Vue.util

+Exposes the internal `util` module, which contains a number of utility methods.
+This is intended for advanced plugin/directive authoring, so you will need to look at the source code to see what's available.